-AMAG Pharmaceuticals, Inc. is committed to funding research aimed at reducing the risk of premature birth and improving the health of neonates and infants in the United States through its Prematurity Research Grants Program.
+AMAG Pharmaceuticals, Inc. is committed to funding research aimed at reducing the risk of premature birth and preeclampsia in order to improve the health of neonates and infants in the United States through its Prematurity and Preeclampsia Research Grants Program.

 AMAG Pharmaceuticals awarded more than $300,000 in research grants in 2017 to the following principal investigators to support the important research they are conducting focused on prematurity prevention:

 - Akila Subramaniam, MD, MPH, an Associate Professor at the University of Alabama at Birmingham, Department of Obstetrics and Gynecology, who is researching the relationship of the cervico-vaginal microbiome to local inflammation, cervical length shortening and ultrasound-indicated cerclage success;

 - Cynthia Gyamfi-Bannerman, MD, MSc, the Ellen Jacobson Levine and Eugene Jacobson Associate Professor of Obstetrics and Gynecology and Co-Director of the Preterm Birth Prevention Center, and Whitney A. Booker, MD, Maternal-Fetal Medicine Fellow at New York-Presbyterian/Columbia University Medical Center, who are researching quantitative activity levels and the possible relationship to gestational age at delivery among nulliparous women;

 - Jacqueline Parchem, MD, an Assistant Professor at the McGovern Medical School, University of Texas Health Science Center at Houston in the Department of Obstetrics, Gynecology & Reproductive Sciences who is researching the role of amniotic fluid exosomes in fetal development and placental membrane health; and